KennuC/KennuC/README.md

 ## Hi there 👋, I'm Kennu

 # Welcome to My GitHub Profile!
 I'm a passionate cybersecurity student dedicated to exploring and mastering the field of cybersecurity.
 Here, you'll find a showcase of my projects and certifications.

+This page development is still under progress.

 ## Certificates
 | Certificate Name                         | Issuing Organization      | Issue Date      | Credential ID    |